5T33Z0/Clover-Crate/Tools/README.md

 Let's you edit the config in text mode.
 Useful if someone posts sections of a config or patches as raw text.
 Then you can paste it into the text mode window and sync the config.
 But be careful when using this mode: if you paste text at the wrong location or the file structure/hierarchy is incorrect you might mess up the config.

 ## Kext Installer
-Lets you install and more imprtantly: update kexts.
+Lets you install and more importantly: update kexts.
 Just make sure, you select the correct folder, i.e. "OS Version" from the drop down menu.
 And since the primary folder for kexts is the "Other" folder, you should select this.

 Unfortunately Clover Configurator supports has a rather limited list of available kexts and you cannot add any repos to it, unlike OCAT.